Pecos Bill: Description

-According to the legend, Pecos Bill was born in Texas in the 1830s (or 1845 in some versions, the year of Texas's statehood).
-Pecos Bill's family decided to move out because his town was becoming "too crowded".
+According to the "legend", Pecos Bill was born in Texas in the 1830s (or 1845 in some versions, the year of Texas's statehood).
+Pecos Bill's family decided to move out because his town was becoming "too crowded."
 Pecos Bill was traveling in a covered wagon as an infant when he fell out unnoticed by the rest of his family near the Pecos River (thus his nickname).
 He was taken in and raised by a pack of coyotes.
 Years later he was found by his real brother, who managed to convince him he was not a coyote.

 He grew up to become a cowboy.
 Bill used a rattlesnake named Shake as a lasso and another snake as a little whip.
 His horse, Widow-Maker (also called Lightning), was so named because he was Texas's first and most notorious serial killer, leaving a trail of dead bodies clear across Texas (this is another version of how the Rio Grande was made).
 Dynamite was said to be his favorite food.
 It is also said Bill sometimes rode a cougar instead of a horse.
 On one of his adventures, Pecos Bill managed to lasso a twister.
-It was also said that he once wrestled the Bear Lake monster for several days until Bill finally defeated it.
+It was also said that he once wrestled the Bear Lake Monster for several days until Bill finally defeated it.

-Pecos Bill had a lover named Slue-Foot Sue, who rode a giant catfish down the Rio Grande.
+Pecos Bill had a sweetheart named Slue-Foot Sue, who rode a giant catfish down the Rio Grande.
 He was fishing with the pack when he saw her.
 Shake, Widow-Maker, and Slue-Foot Sue are as idealized as Pecos Bill.